conema/monterail-fulldark/README.md

     - Linux: `/home/[your linux user]/.thunderbird/[(literally) random letters and numbers].default/`
     - MacOS: `/home/[your macos user]/Library/Thunderbird/Profiles/[(literally) random letters and numbers].default/`
   2. Go to the "extensions" folder, here there should be a file named "MonterailFullDark@conema.me.xpi"
-  3. **While the Thunderbird is opened** in background, delete the "MonterailFullDark@conema.me.xpi" file.
+  3. While Thunderbird is opened in background, delete the "MonterailFullDark@conema.me.xpi" file.
   4. Restart Thunderbird and reinstall the theme
   5. Restart Thunderbird again, the theme now should work